denten-books/plain-text/sample.md

 connecting disk storage and output display.
 On a network device that pipeline can stretch across continents, spanning widely divergent regions of legal and administrative control.
-Whatever the case may be, the subject encounters the "protocol stack" from without, on the periphery of the network (see Figure).
+Whatever the case may be, the subject encounters the "protocol stack" from without, on the periphery of the onion-like network.
 When paging through an electronic book (usually an OSI-compliant device displaying DOM-structured files), for example, the reader has access only to the outputs emanating from the application layer, and at that, only at the exposed "window" level of the DOM.
 The perceived "content" constitutes a small fraction of the underlying "formal" topology.
+What you see is far less than what you get.

 [^ln3-w3c]: The International Standards Organization (ISO) in the case of OSI, the Internet Engineering Task Force in the case of TCP/IP, and the Word Wide